'We don't want to start a war': Hobsonville Point resident gets fake parking notice

 "Because I'm quite heavily tattooed and I can be quite overwhelming for some people so I would be very mature about it but I'd definitely give them a fright if I caught them red-handed because you can't touch people's property like that."

-Fenton hoped for an amicable ending to the dispute and was planning to speak to neighbours along the street: "We don't want to start a neighbour's war"
+He hoped for an amicable ending to the dispute and was planning to speak to neighbours along the street: "We don't want to start a neighbour's war"

 Residents were quick to comment on Facebook, with one disgruntled local saying that the note was "next level petty" and asking "how hateful have you got to be to go to this length."